 Should I download the NHS Test & Trace app?

 Yes!
 As a local authority venue, it is mandatory that all customers check in using the NHS Test & Trace app before they can enter the venue.
 This is for Test & Trace purposes, and ensuring all customers check in helps us to keep operating as a live music venue.

 You may need to queue when you arrive at the venue, but we have extended our queuing area to ensure all customers can keep 2m physical distance from staff and one another.
 You can help us maintain this by standing on the floor markings in place and arriving at your allotted arrival time.

 If you miss your arrival window, you may be reassigned a new arrival time and pod, or asked to leave the queue vicinity and allow congestion to go down before you can re-join.

 Can I still buy tickets on the door at the Box Office?

-To minimise contact between our Box Office staff and customers, we are making 'on the door' tickets available on DICE until 9pm on the day of the show which can be bought online through the DICE app or website.
-This is the safest way to buy last minute tickets for our shows, and will help us make sure you entry to the venue is smooth.
+To minimise contact between our Box Office staff and customers, where possible we will be making tickets available on DICE until 9pm on the day of the show which means you can book online through the DICE app or website.
+This is the safest way to buy last minute tickets for our shows, and will help us make sure your entry to the venue is smooth.